-The St. Petersburg Maritime and Defense Technology Hub in the Innovation District brings together under one roof the triple helix of innovation: industry, government, and academia.
+The St. Petersburg Maritime and Defense Technology Hub in the Innovation District is a shared workspace that brings together under one roof the triple helix of innovation: industry, government, and academia.

-The STEAM Working Group launched in 2020 with the purpose of addressing STEAM workforce gaps.
-This collaboration of educational institutions, STEAM program providers and employers are particularly focused on providing youth from communities of color with exposure, access and resources to pursue careers in the Grow Smarter target industries.
+The St. Petersburg Innovation District is committed to addressing STEAM workforce gaps.
+The District collaborates with educational institutions, STEAM program providers and employers that are particularly focused on providing youth from communities of color with exposure, access and resources to pursue careers in the Grow Smarter target industries.

 The St. Pete Ocean Team, formed in 2009, is comprised of over 20 complementary firms, government entities, and institutions that are located near one another, many in the St. Pete Innovation District.
 Their purpose is to pool collective staff expertise, infrastructure and research capabilities, as well as build awareness in the community and beyond of the research work conducted.

-The Digital Inclusion Working Group is a collaboration of over 30 organizations who are committed to eliminating the digital inclusion gap in St. Pete including internet access, devices, training, and technical support.
+Digital Inclusion is a collaboration of over 30 organizations who are committed to eliminating the digital inclusion gap including internet access, devices, training, and technical support.

 The Communications Cohort, formed in 2017, brings together marketing and communications professionals from the District member organizations to envision joint events and collaborate on stories about our innovative people and projects.